Obomhese-Raphael/React-Native-WorkHub/backend/notes.md

     if (!adminName || !adminEmail) {
       return res.status(400).json({
         success: false,
-        error: "Admin name and email are required", });
+        error: "name and email are required",
+      });
     }